 Educating Students and Staff on Remote Data Privacy Practices

-While data privacy is top of your mind, your now-remote students and employees are new to the game.
-Because your education institution will undergo audits for PII in the future, it’s imperative that everyone associated with your school follows all policies and regulations.
-With all the current challenges and unexpected costs, your higher education institution does not need to get fined for privacy issues.
+While data privacy is a top priority for you, remote employees and students are still new to the game.
+Because your college or university will undergo audits for PII (personally identifiable information) in the future, it’s imperative that everyone associated with your school follows all policies and regulations.
+Federal funding can be withdrawn for data privacy regulation non-compliance, which is a risk no school can afford to take.

 Communicating Privacy Tips to Students and Staff

-Here are five tips to help you get your message about the importance of privacy across to students and staff:
+Here are five tips to help get the message about the importance of privacy across to staff and students:

 - Remind early and often.
-Remote learning and working is likely going to be the new normal for the foreseeable future.
-And you’ll need to continue repeating the privacy message in the coming weeks.
-As the new normal becomes the everyday standard for many people, they may revert to old habits and become lax about privacy.
+Remote learning is here to stay, so you’ll need to regularly repeat your privacy message throughout the school year.
+As online classes become the standard for some students, they may revert to old habits and become lax about privacy.

 - Provide next steps for questions or concerns.
-Your students and staff may have questions about how to handle a specific situation or a concern about how a fellow student or employee is handling sensitive data.
-Tell them who contact for help, and provide contact information.
-Think about the best channel for support—an email, live chat, or phone number.
+Staff and students may have a question about a specific situation or a concern about how a fellow student or employee handles sensitive data.
+Clearly state who should be contacted for help and provide that contact information.
+You should establish a dedicated support channel, such as an email, live chat, or phone number.
 Preferably, offer all three.

 - Use a VPN for university-related tasks.
-Because all university-related information must be secure, use a Virtual Private Network every time you log in to your university email, server, or website.
-This service keeps all the information private and secure.
-[Include specific information about how to access the VPN you want used.]
+Because university-related information must be secure, use a Virtual Private Network (VPN) every time you log in to your university email, server, or website.
+This service keeps information private and secure.
+Provide specific information about how to access and use the VPN.

-- Do not log in to unsecure networks, such as those offered by coffee shops or at family members’ homes.
-While we recommend staying home, we know that you may need to leave your home.
-If you choose to go out, do not access any university-related information over a public internet connection.
-You should also not send information over an internet connection that’s accessible by other people, such as connections at the homes of family members or friends.
+- Do not log in to unsecured networks, such as those offered by coffee shops or in public areas.
+Do not access any university-related information over a public internet connection.
+You should not send sensitive information over an internet connection that’s accessible by other people.

 - Limit backups of devices.
-Every time you back up your phone or computer, you create another version of the data.
-While you should be backing up occasionally, in case you need to recover the data, each backup means more data to protect.
+Every time you back up your phone or computer, you create another version of the data on it.
+While occasional backups are necessary, each one creates more data to protect.

-- Do not click on any unknown links or download files from unknown sources.
-Criminals often try to capitalize on crises, and it’s likely you will receive emails or files from scammers.
-Often, fake or phishing emails mimic real companies and the types of emails you are likely to receive.
-If you are unsure, contact the sender before clicking or downloading.
+- Do not click on suspicious links or download files from unknown sources.
+Hackers and scammers often employ fake or phishing emails that mimic real companies’ messages and the types of campaigns you are likely to open.
+If you are unsure about an email, especially one with an external link or attachment, double-check the sender before clicking or downloading.

-With many changes and new processes being developed in the weeks ahead, your students and staff are likely going to be overloaded with information.
-Be sure to regularly remind employees of privacy processes.
+Remote learning comes with new processes that can overload staff and students with information.
+Be sure to provide regular reminders of privacy processes.
 As processes and needs change, be sure to consider privacy at every decision point along the way.
-By keeping your students’ and staff’s data private with increased remote learning, your institution can avoid data privacy risks issues during this period of change.
+By protecting sensitive information consistently, your institution can avoid costly data privacy risks.

-Spirion’s software can discover and classify data in the entire estate, including every endpoint from laptops to structured and unstructured data to the cloud–even when your employees are working remotely or traveling.
+Spirion’s software can discover and classify data in your complete landscape, including every endpoint.
+Find and protect sensitive structured and unstructured data across your environment—even when staff and students are working and learning remotely.
 Click here to learn more.